 Cat Behavior That Resembles Autism

-Cats cannot develop autism.
-They can engage in a lot of behavior that seems similar to how people with this disorder behave and interact with others.
-One example of this is that autistic people often prefer to spend time alone rather than with other people.
+Sometimes, a cat’s behavior may seem similar to how autistic people behave and interact with others.
+For example, autistic people often prefer to spend time alone rather than with other people.
 Felines also tend to like to be alone, but not for the same reason.
-Autistic people prefer at times to be alone as it is often difficult for them to interact with other people and understand social cues and interactions with others.

 Cats like to be alone because some have a genetic nature that prefers solitude.
 This is not because they have a condition like autism.
 It is simply a matter of their specific temperament, training, and living environment.
-Some cats will be very social, and others will be extremely antisocial.
+Some cat’s behavior will include high social interaction and even seem clingy, and others will be extremely antisocial.
 A kitty’s desire to interact with humans and other animals has quite a wide range.

 Experienced cat owners know that it is quite easy for a kitty to become obsessed with a specific toy, spot in the house, piece of furniture, smell, or person.
-Although this behavior is also found in people with autism, in felines, it is not a sign of a neurological condition.
 Kitties obsessed with a toy may simply just have a favorite.
 For example, suppose a cat gets overly excited whenever a laser pointer comes out.
-In that case, it may just mean that they really love chasing it and get extremely energetic and motivated when that specific toy comes out.
+In that case, the repetitive behavior may mean that they really love chasing it and get extremely energetic and motivated when that specific toy comes out.

 Delayed Response and Lack of Focus

-Sensory delays and varying levels of focus are often autism symptoms in humans.
+Sensory abnormalities and varying levels of focus are often autism symptoms in humans.
 In felines, this behavior is not connected to autism.
-If a kitty is acting lethargic, laying around for days, uninterested in food, or exhibiting irregular behaviors, this might be a sign that something is off.
-A kitty could be suffering from some sort of discomfort, illness, wound, or other health issues.
+If a kitty is acting lethargic, lying around for days, uninterested in food, or exhibiting irregular behaviors, this might be a sign that something is off.
 Felines can suffer from separation anxiety, stress, and depression.
 Hence, a lack of focus, delayed response to humans or additional stimulation, and lack of activity can signal that something is wrong, but it will not be caused by autism.

-If your cat is exhibiting unusual behavior like a delayed response, lack of focus, depression, or aggressiveness, it is a good idea to reach out to your veterinarian.
-These behaviors are sometimes indicators that there may be something seriously wrong like organ failure, a serious disease, dehydration, or injury.
+If your cat’s behavior is unusual, like a delayed response, lack of focus, depression, excessively repetitive behavior, or aggressiveness, it is a good idea to reach out to your veterinarian.
+These behaviors are sometimes indicators that there may be something seriously wrong, like organ failure, a serious disease, dehydration, or injury.
 It is best to get this behavior checked out as soon as possible to make sure that you can get your purr baby treatment if there is actually something seriously wrong.

 Separation Anxiety & Stress